glassroom/heinsen_routing/README.md

 Recent research has shown that capsule networks with routing by agreement can be more effective than convolutional neural networks for segmenting highly overlapping images ([Sabour et al., 2017](https://arxiv.org/pdf/1710.09829.pdf)) and for generalizing to different poses of objects embedded in images and resisting white-box adversarial image attacks ([Hinton et al., 2018](https://openreview.net/pdf?id=HJWLfGWRb)).

 We show that capsule networks with our routing algorithm can be more effective than other models in two domains, vision and language.
+Our routing algorithm is readily usable in other domains.
 Please see our paper for details.

 ## Sample usage

-We have implemented our routing algorithm as a self-contained (one file) PyTorch module:
+We have implemented our routing algorithm as a self-contained PyTorch module in one file (`heinsen_routing.py`):

 ```python
 from heinsen_routing import Routing